The mission of the Kansas Rural Water Association is:

 Results through information

-KRWA's nationally recognized publications provide the news and advice you need.
-The Kansas Lifeline, KRWA's news magazine, and newsletter - The Clarifier, and other technical resource bulletins, provide timely information for the water and wastewater industry.
+KRWA's nationally recognized publications provide the news and advice systems need and can use.
+The Kansas Lifeline, KRWA's news magazine and other technical resource bulletins, provide timely information for the water and wastewater industry.
 Other publications (available through the General Store) include:

 - The Water Board Bible (newly updated in September 2016)